-- CV of the orthopaedic surgeon with OTA-approved fellowship or credentials for alternate training (refer to Standard 4.5 for criteria) - Transfer protocols
+- CV of the orthopaedic surgeon with OTA-approved fellowship or credentials for alternate training - Transfer protocols

 4.13 Anesthesia Services-TYPE I

 In Level I and II trauma centers, anesthesia services must be available within 15 minutes of request.
 Furthermore, the attending anesthesiologist must be present within 30 minutes of request for all operations.